 Peter Wilson has worked with, and for, some of Australia’s most well-known names including five Australian Treasurers – Cairns, Crean, Connor, Hayden and Howard.

-When the Cain Government was swept to power in 1982, Peter was drafted to the Treasury Department under Treasurer Rob Jolly, and ultimately became the Head of the Department of Industry.
+When the Cain Government was swept to power in 1982, Peter was drafted to the Treasury Department in Victoria and ultimately became the Head of the Department of Industry.

-Peter then changed tack and moved to the private sector where he headed up major divisions of ANZ over the next eight years.
+Peter then changed tack in 1990 and moved to the private sector where he headed up major divisions of ANZ over the next eight years.

-Today Peter’s CV boasts a list of Directorships, Board memberships and Chairmanships that is as extensive as it is impressive, displaying outstanding leadership across the business, sporting, academic and financial worlds.
+Today Peter’s CV covers a list of major Directorships, Board memberships and Chairmanships that is as extensive as it is impressive, displaying outstanding leadership across the business, sporting, academic and financial worlds.

-Positions include Chair of AHRI and Immediate Past Chair of Vision Super, Adjunct Professor in Management at the Monash Business School at Monash University, Director of the Vincent Fairfax Ethics in Leadership Foundation, Chair of Yarra Valley Water and Chair of A.N.D.
-(Australian Network for Disabilities Limited).
+Past positions include Chair of Australian HR Institute for 14 years; Immediate Past Chair of Vision Super; Adjunct Professor in Management at the Monash Business School at Monash University; Director and Finance Chairman of the 1997 World Basketball Championships; Director of the Vincent Fairfax Ethics in Leadership Foundation, Chair of Yarra Valley Water and Chair of Australian Disability Network Limited, comprising nearly 500 organizational members employing 2.5 million Australians.

 Peter has also authored a highly regarded book on mentoring, Make Mentoring Work, which draws on over 90 interviews with Australian leaders from business politics and sport.
 The second edition with 100 interviews was published in May 2015.